luan-prates/CIMV/foundation/the_endless_tale.md

 be going in and carrying away corn?”
 “Oh, King!" said the Stranger, “the locusts have only cleared a few inches, and there are thousands of inches in the granary."

+“Man, man!" cried The King, “You will drive me mad.
+I can listen to it no longer.
+Take my daughter, be my heir, and rule my Kingdom, but do not let me hear another word about those incessant locusts!"
+So, the Stranger married The King's daughter and lived happily in the land for many years;
+however, his father-in-law, The King, did not care to listen to any more stories.